sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Getting *Good Bank* points is great, but the reason everyone is here sitting around the table is to *have fun*.

+# It's ok to blend it

+The boundaries between chapters do not need to be strict, explicitly defined lines.
+There may be a natural blending between two adjacent chapters as you and the players set forth the narrative.

+For example, It's common for the 9-hour Campaign to blend chapters 5 and 6.
+Maybe the treasure of the dungeon is glimpsed, then the ordeal begins, then the ordeal gets really serious, and that's the point to really plumb down to the "dark night of the soul".

+Even when there is a threshold, as in chapters 3 and 7, the different players' characters might cross over at different times.

 # The lengths vary